Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 Was P52 written in 125 AD, or 225 AD, or 1925 AD?
 I wouldn't have a clue.
 The point isn't the date of P52, the point is what Colin Roberts' story tells us about the institutions of New Testament scholarship.
 The news isn't good.

-And nowadays when those same "scholars" tell you they still believe P52 is early, remember these guys had the same opinion before someone else bothered to look at the facts.
-They believe what they believe.
+And nowadays when New Testament scholars tell you they still believe P52 is early, remember these guys had the same opinion before someone else bothered to look at the actual facts.
+As New Testament scholars, they believe what they believe.
 They don't need no stinkin' facts.
-The point of the P52 story is, the insitutions of New Testament scholarship accept "scholarship" that isn't about whether Jesus is true, it's about how Jesus is true.

 Doesn't bother me a bit.
 But let's keep in mind what's going on.